Why did Tommy changed after Polly's death?

 Introduction

 In the wake of Polly Gray’s untimely death, fans of the hit series “Peaky Blinders” have been left pondering the profound changes that have taken hold of Tommy Shelby, the show’s enigmatic protagonist.
-Polly, a beloved character known for her strength and wisdom, played a pivotal role in Tommy’s life.
-Her demise has undoubtedly left an indelible mark on him, prompting a transformation that has captivated audiences worldwide.
+Polly, a beloved character known for her strength and wisdom, played a pivotal role in Tommy’s life, acting as a guiding force and confidante.
+However, her demise has seemingly triggered a transformation in Tommy’s character, leaving viewers intrigued and eager to understand the reasons behind this shift.

 The Impact of Loss